LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Methodology

 \section{Methodology}

 \xhdr{Problem Formulation} Our overarching goal is to develop a literature foundational model that can effectively address various literature-related tasks commonly encountered in real-world scientific research.
 These tasks include, for example, generating a title from a paper's abstract, completing an abstract, and creating a related works section specific to domains such as medicine and physics.
 To achieve this, we define $\boldsymbol{x}$ as the user query related to these tasks.
-A citation graph $\mathcal{G}=(V,E)$ specific to the domain of interest is available, where each node $i\in V$ represents a paper, and edges $E$ denote citation relationships between papers.
-Our method \method produces an output $\boldsymbol{y}$ to address the query $\boldsymbol{x}$ by 1) navigating $\mathcal{G}$ and extracting literature relevant to $\boldsymbol{x}$, 2) leveraging pseudo-query embedding to handle cases where $\boldsymbol{x}$ contains incomplete information or requires access to sparsely connected papers in $\mathcal{G}$, and 3) internalizing various tasks and aligning domain-specific knowledge through a unified instruction paradigm.
+A citation graph $\mathcal{G}=(V,E)$ specific to the domain of interest is available, where each node $i\in V$ represents a paper, and edges $E$ denote citation relationships between papers. \method produces an output $\boldsymbol{y}$ to address the query $\boldsymbol{x}$ by 1) producing distinct query topics according to the user's personalized purposes.
+2) navigating $\mathcal{G}$ to extract reference papers, with the pseudo-query embedding addressing cases where $\boldsymbol{x}$ has incomplete information.
+3) generating $\boldsymbol{y}$ with a knowledge-infused LLM which aligns domain-specific knowledge through a unified instruction paradigm.

-\xhdr{Method Overview} Figure \ref{fig:pipeline} illustrates \method's pipeline, detailing its components and steps.
-This includes the creation of citation graphs for training and evaluation, a self-supervised graph retriever pre-training using a contrastive framework with complete and pseudo-queries for retrieving relevant papers, an instruction paradigm to integrate various tasks and literature knowledge, and an inference process employing a chain-of-thought strategy to address complex tasks like generating related work sections.
-We detail these components in the following sections.
+\xhdr{Method Overview} Figure \ref{fig:pipeline} illustrates \method's pipeline, which includes the creation of citation graphs for training and evaluation, a graph retriever that balances the retrieval accuracy and diversity, an instruction paradigm to integrate literature knowledge and unify various tasks, and an inference process employing a chain-of-thought strategy to address complex tasks, \eg related work generation.
+We detail them in the following.